billthefarmer/gpdf/README.md

 ![](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/gpdf/allged.png)

-You can to test runs with only a few positions filled in to see what it looks like.
+You can do test runs with only a few positions filled in to see what it looks like.
 Individuals with two zeros for the position won't appear.